Char-Hunt/special-guide/README.md

 # special-guide
 SQL GENERAL REFERENCE
 #
-Welcome to the SQL General Refernce!
+Welcome to the SQL General Reference!
 This repository is dedicated to referencing my skills and knowledge in SQL (Structured Query Language).
 Included is a collection of SQL scripts, database designs, and query optimizations that demonstrate my expertise gained through personal, academic, and work experiences.
 #
 Table of Contents
    - Introduction